aish-srini/--handbook/README.md

- hello
+Hello!

- welcome, extravagant brilliant souls, to WEBS
+Welcome, extravagant brilliant souls, to WEBS
 #
- we are your predecessors and, having once been in your exact place, have created a handbook you can consult whenever you need.
+We are your predecessors and, having once been in your exact place, have created a handbook you can consult whenever you need.
 Enjoy!
 #
 # Essentials
-  1. UNIX Commands
+  1. Common UNIX Commands

 	⋅⋅*
 	1. Echo : displays a line of text.